InsertKoinIO/koin/projects/docs/quickstart/android-compose.md

 ### The `UserStateHolder` class

-Let's write a ViewModel component to display a user:
+Let's write a State holder component to display a user:

 ```kotlin
 class UserStateHolder(private val repository: UserRepository) {